JackBilbo/lxn-dg808s/README.md

 The map can not be panned.
 To avoid collision with „click and drag“ page changing another „mode switch“ would be needed.
 Considering the current quality of the ingame map, I don’t think it’s worth the added complexity.

 „Thermalling help“ through the typical green and red dots is a very basic „quick and dirty“ implementation.
 So far it can not be toggled.
 As soon as you are in the air the dotted trail will show.

+If you don't use a flightplan, the waypoint page uses the starting waypoint as "Home".
+This waypoint currently has no altitude, screwing up the estimation of arrival height above ground level in thie constellation.

+<h2>Conflicts with other mods</h2>

+Multiple mods changing the same aircraft are prone to conflict somehow.
+If you run into problems the first and easiest option is to decide, which modification is more important to you and remove the conflicting one.
+If you absolutely want to keep both, you can try to find out which files conflict.
+In the case of most livery modifications the conflicting file is the file panel.cfg, that is used to modify aircraft registration.
+This mod also changes panel.cfg.
+You can try to solve the conflict by either copying panel.cfg from this mod over to you livery completely, or only copy the section [VCockpit02] from this mod's panel.cfg and paste it to the same file in you livery mod.
+Sounds way more complicated than it is, but try it at your own risk, of course.

 <h2>Developer Info:</h2>